 Another instagram friend, Niamh gave up alcohol for health reasons & brings another new perspective to the blog.
 She is a reiki therapist, meditation teacher and nutrition & health coach based in Dublin.

 Niamh specialises in helping people navigate the big changes and transitions in their lives – be it becoming a parent, family break-up, losing a loved one, illness or new career direction.
 Or just paying attention to that little voice inside that keeps telling you there is something more for you.
-I found her answers helpful and super inspiring, read on & enjoy!
+I found her answers helpful and super inspiring, read on for her not drinking diary & enjoy!

 Name: Niamh Gallagher